southgate/southgate.github.io/_drafts/2015-03-05-hong-king-via-edinburgh.md

 My understanding is that passengers departing on International First Class have access to The Concorde Room.
 I, on the other hand, was booked on a separate domestic ticket in Economy to EDI.

 I thought I'd give it a shot anyway.
 I got the top of the escalator where all of the Heathrow lounges are and played a little dumb asking which lounge I should go to.
-I showed her my boarding pass for SFO-LHR to which she responded, "Firt Class, you're welcome to enjoy the Concorde Room."
+I showed her my boarding pass for SFO-LHR to which she responded, "First Class?
+You're welcome to enjoy the Concorde Room."
 The gentleman at the entrance to the Concorde Room didn't flinch at my boarding pass.
 I'm not sure if that's normal or just a one off but it's worth a shot.

 I found the Concorde Room in JFK to be much nicer, food included, and the service much more attentive.
 I ordered a cappuccino and answered some emails in the meeting room than grabbed some food in the dining room which, though my favorite cuisine (free), was just okay.